mbrio/react-pipeline/README.md

 `Task` objects can have any number of children and their tasks will run in series once the parent's task is complete.
-The exception to this rule is when setting the property `parallelTasks()` to true, each of it's children's tasks will be run in parallel.
+The exception to this rule is when setting the property `parallelTasks` to `true`, each of it's children's tasks will be run in parallel.

 ```